There are several reasons that your gaming PC’s temperature gets a little hot.

 You can easily increase your fan speeds.
 Some gaming cases have built-in buttons that you can manually press to increase and decrease fan speeds.
 The most common ones are softwares and it is much more manageable as you can see what is happening to your CPU or gaming PC with that.

 Another way is to get yourself a fan controller.
-You can look at our list of the best PC fan controllers.
 These fan controllers are relatively cheap as well and it has great indicators that can help you automate the speed of your fans.

 Overclocking is a feature that improves your PC’s performance but it comes at a cost.
 It drastically increases your temperature so this feature is to be only used for people who already know what they are doing because this might be dangerous.